Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to read out the state of an electronic device, often there is a voltage source somewhere that represents this state.
 If it is a digital signal and the voltage is below 36V, you can connect the Industrial Digital In 4 Bricklet to it and read it out.
 One good option are LEDs.
-If your device has an LED representing the state you can easily read the state.
-But of course also other voltage sources are possible.
+If your device has an LED representing a state you can easily read the state.

-It is important to keep in mind that a high signal level is detected starting on 3V and a low signal level is detected below 2V.
+It is important to keep in mind that a high signal level is detected starting at 3V and a low signal level is detected below 2V.
+Inbetween the behavior is undefined.

 To read out a signal, connect it to one of the input ports of the Industrial Digital In 4 Bricklet.
+If you don't see any reaction of the input port in the Brick Viewer you likely have to reverse the polarity of the input.
+You can find the correct polarity by trial and error, the Bricklet is protected against reversed polarity.

-If you don't see any reaction of the input port in Brick Viewer you likely have to reverse the polarity of the input.
-You don't have to bother since the Bricklet can't be damaged with voltages below 36V.
+Below you can find a connection diagram that shows a possible setup if you want to detect the state of an LED.

 .. image:: /Images/Kits/hardware_hacking_idi4_resistor_diode.jpg
    :scale: 100 %